 Brae created a wide range of roles in the early Vic-Wells repertoire, and also excelled in the Classical repertoire: she was the Lilac Fairy when The Sleeping Princess was first staged by Sergeyev for the Company in 1939.
 She danced the role of the Ballerina in Helpmann’s short-lived experimental ballet Adam Zero (1946), for which she returned especially from an early retirement in 1942.
 She also took the lead in Andrée Howard’s Assembly Ball (1946).
 She then retired definitively – apart from a special guest appearance in 1981, dancing in a revival of de Valois’ The Rake’s Progress (1935) to mark The Royal Ballet’s 50th Anniversary.

 Competing Ballets Russes companies

 London had taken to its heart the beautiful young dancers and glamorous repertoire of the two rival Ballets Russes de Monte Carlo companies, directed by Colonel de Basil on the one hand, and René Blum together with Léonide Massine on the other.
 ‘In 1938 there was a hectic summer when both companies were in London at the same time...

 ‘Mariinsky style in Islington’

 Petipa’s masterpiece was originally called The Sleeping Beauty (1890).
-The most exacting of all Classical ballets, Acts I and III were mounted by Sergeyev for de Valois’ Company in 1939; the production involved 70 dancers, 30 of whom were students from the School.
+The most exacting of all Classical ballets, the full length work was mounted by Sergeyev for de Valois’ Company in 1939; the production involved 70 dancers, 30 of whom were students from the School.
 With 200 costumes and four sets, designed by Nadia Benois, it was a hugely ambitious enterprise for such a young organisation.